A regularity class for the roots of non-negative functions: Introduction

 \end{thm}

-This follows directly from the Theorem \ref{thm.embedding_main} below.
-In particular we see that $f\in \mH^\beta$ is a sufficient condition for $\sqrt{f}\in C^{\beta/2}$, thereby overcoming the usual limitation that $\sqrt{f}$ need be no more than $C^1$ in general.
-Bounds on the (up to) first-order H\"older or Sobolev norms of $f^{1/r}$ can be found in Glaeser \cite{Glaeser1963} ($r=2$), Colombini and Lerner \cite{Colombini2003} and Ghisi and Gobbino \cite{Ghisi2013}.
+In particular we see that $f\in \mF^\beta$ is a sufficient condition for $\sqrt{f}\in C^{\beta/2}$, thereby overcoming the usual limitation that $\sqrt{f}$ need be no more than $C^1$ in general.
+For $\beta\leq 1$, bounds on the H\"older or Sobolev norms of $f^{1/r}$ can be found in Glaeser \cite{Glaeser1963} ($r=2$), Colombini and Lerner \cite{Colombini2003} and Ghisi and Gobbino \cite{Ghisi2013}.
 For bounds for the roots of more general polynomials see the recent work of Parusi{\'n}ski and Rainer \cite{Parusinski2015,Parusinski2015b,Parusinski2016}.

-The condition $f\in \mH^\beta$ requires a certain notion of ``flatness" on the derivatives of $f$ that is different from that considered in \cite{Bony2006,Bony2006b,Bony2010}.
-In Section \ref{sec.Hoeld_cones} we study the H\"older cone of non-negative functions satisfying such a flatness constraint, which has the properties of a seminorm.
-We show that the flatness constraints are only necessary for H\"older indices larger than two (Theorem \ref{thm.deriv_control}).
-In Section \ref{sec.norm_bds} we prove our main result, including some more precise bounds on the norm of $f^\alpha$.
-The main idea of the proof is to study $f^\alpha$ using a multiresolution analysis of $L^2$, leading to bounds on the wavelet coefficients of $f^\alpha$ (Proposition \ref{prop.wav_decay_small}).
-This is a novel approach allowing one to use the wavelet characterization of Besov spaces to establish the regularity of $f^\alpha$.
+The condition $f\in \mF^\beta$ requires a certain notion of ``flatness" on the derivatives of $f$ that is different from that considered in \cite{Bony2006,Bony2006b,Bony2010}.
+In particular, it contains functions not covered by their results for which Theorem \ref{thm.main_result} nonetheless applies (see \eqref{eq.example_fcn} for a simple example).
+In Section \ref{sec.Hoeld_cones} we study the H\"older cone of non-negative functions satisfying such a flatness constraint and compare it to existing notions of flatness in the literature.
+We show that the present flatness constraints are only non-trivial for H\"older indices larger than two (Theorem \ref{thm.deriv_control}).

+We also derive bounds on the wavelet coefficients of $f^\alpha$ that provide additional insight into the local regularity of $f^\alpha$ (Proposition \ref{prop.wav_decay_small}).
+Note that if $f\in C^\beta$ is uniformly bounded away from zero then $f^\alpha\in C^\beta$ (see Lemma \ref{lem.sqrt_lip}).
+This is substantially better than the regularity provided by Theorem \ref{thm.main_result}, which is driven by small function values.
+The wavelet bounds reflect the local function size and allow one to account for both of these regimes, thereby giving a finer account of the regularity of $f^\alpha$.

 An application of this approach is in nonparametric statistics, where one aims to reconstruct a H\"older function $f$ when observing a noisy version of $\sqrt{f}$ (cf. \cite{nussbaum1996}).
 In the context of this problem, one must necessarily restrict to positive square roots and it is not enough to find flatness conditions ensuring that $\sqrt{f}$ has some regularity: some control of the H\"older norm is also required \cite{RaySchmidtHieber2016}.